 CALLIPER – vidofludimus compared to placebo, in secondary and primary progressive MS

-This phase II study is recruiting 450 participants with primary or secondary (active or non-active) progressive MS. One half will take vidofludimus and the other half will take placebo for approximately 6 months.
+This phase II study has recruited 467 participants with primary or secondary (active or non-active) progressive MS. One half will take vidofludimus and the other half will take placebo for approximately 6 months.
 The main aims of the study are to assess the effect of vidofludimus on brain volume change and on disability progression, measured as worsening of disability which persists for six months.
-The study will also monitor safety and tolerability of vidofludimus.
+The study will also monitor safety and tolerability of vidofludimus and evaluate any effect of the drug on EBV activity.

 Further details of CALLIPER